manishkatyan/bbb-optimize/README.md

 ### Change processing interval for recordings

 Normally, the BigBlueButton server begins processing the data recorded in a session soon after the session finishes.
-However, you can change the timing for processing by disabeling the presentation workflow before beginning of classes and enabeling it back after ending of classes.
+However, you can change the timing for processing by stopping recordings process before beginning of classes and restarting it after ending of classes.

 ```sh
 # Clone bbb-optimize repository.
 Assuming cloned at /root/bbb-optimize/